-How does the message of (your) art change according to the way it's displayed or compiled?
+How does the message of (your) art change according to the way it's displayed, curated or compiled?

 How does a well thought-out hanging add to the experience of seeing art?

 In the first part of this two-part post we went on a whistle-stop tour of two art exhibitions running in parallel at the CAC Málaga (the tiny works in Made in Spain and the enormous paintings of Yan Pei-Ming in No Comment) to see how the scale of art impacts the way we perceive it.

 In this second part, we'll revisit the two exhibitions to see how the way an exhibition is hung can change our perception of the work, and how we can apply these lessons to compiling or displaying creative work or products of any kind.

 Stepping through the door of the No Comment exhibition, you are confronted with a wall-sized red painting - Chinese artist Yan Pei-Ming's homage to Goya: Execution After Goya in which the artist reinterprets Goya's famous painting from 1814, 'El tres de mayo de 1808 en Madrid', (3rd of May 1808 in Madrid).